balaji1974/kafkastreams/README.md

 e.
 Start the application and check the output after running the 1st 3 sample data and then run the next set of 3 sample data to check the output.

+f.
+Note: We have 3 types of windowing -> Tumbiling window (Fixed interval - no overlap), Hopping window (Fixed interval - overlap) and Session Windows (Not fixed interval - check the commented secion of the config class)